trehill/trawl_edna_project/Scripts/02_data_analysis/README-data_analysis.md

    - histogram of individual species length
    - bar graph for preffered environment within water column
-   - density plot across species lengths (both + individual methods)
+   - density plot across species lengths (both + individual methods) length_bymethod.png"

+habitat.R
+	goal: visualize the habitats patterns of detections using alluvia plots

+	inputs:
+	"detections_all.csv"
+	"traitdatabase.csv"

+	outputs:
+	habitat_alluvia.png"

+	note: old code in this script uses chord diagrams to show habitat relationships

+the following scripts are no longer used in the analysis:

 depth.R
 	goal: investigate relationships between difference in depth + diversity indices